Academy ›

 Module 18 — Inventory, 3PL & Fulfilment

-You have AU 3PL with 600 units of your hero SKU.
+You have 3PL with 600 units of your hero SKU.
 US 3PL has 250 units.
 UK 3PL has 100 units.
-A US-based viral TikTok drives 80 sales/day for 4 days — US runs out, but AU has surplus.
-Without routing logic, US customers wait for AU-shipped orders.
+A US-based viral TikTok drives 80 sales/day for 4 days — US runs out, but your home warehouse has surplus.
+Without routing logic, US customers wait for international-shipped orders.
 With routing logic, your system automatically sources from the closest warehouse with stock.
-Today: multi-warehouse routing for AU operators serving global markets.
+Today: multi-warehouse routing for operators serving global markets.

 Why multi-warehouse routing matters